a sifaka in Madagascar looks at the camera

 A Superb Travel and Cultural Lens

-When I’m photographing people and travel scenes, I’m looking for two things—some telephoto reach so that I don’t have to be in peoples faces and a shallow depth of field so that I can create portrait-like shots and be artsy with things like street scenes, buildings, food, etc.
+When I photograph people and travel scenes, I look for two things: some telephoto reach (so that I don’t have to be in people’s faces) and a shallow depth of field that allows me to create portrait-like shots and be artsy with things like street scenes, buildings, food, etc.

 a beach scene with a lone truck beneath palm trees in Madagascar

-Thus, a 70-200mm f/2.8 lens is about perfect because I can be flexible with the zoom, have the 200mm reach if needed to fill the frame or photograph from a ways away while having f/2.8 to give me that wonderfully shallow depth of field and low light capability I crave with cultural and travel photography.
+Thus, a 70-200mm f/2.8 lens is just about perfect, since I can be flexible with the zoom and I have the 200mm reach if needed to fill the frame or photograph from a ways away.
+All while having f/2.8 to give me that wonderfully shallow depth of field and low-light capability I crave with cultural and travel photography.

 drummers and musicians in Madagascar